turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 * What questions do you have about this candidate?
 * Would you choose to interview this person based on their resume?
 Why or why not?
 * If you decide to interview them, what follow-up questions would you ask?

+### Setting up your Alumni Portfolio -- Welcome to Terminal!
+Let’s take a look on how to set up your profile!
+[Watch this demo](https://share.descript.com/view/gUvd2rRN4Ck) Terminal is our joint job board and graduate portfolio site How we showcase our job seeking graduates and soon-to-be graduates

+How it’s used:
+Employers come here to look for candidates
+We also send these portfolios to employers

+Log into Terminal at https://terminal.turing.edu/developers/sign_in Go to “Edit Profile” from account menu
+Fill out profile until all sections are complete
+Click “Request Review”
+Staff member will review your profile and approve for publishing or request additional changes Once published, your profile will be visible on the main alumni directory at terminal.turing.edu

+#### Terminal Portfolio: What Should Be Included
+Professional photo (Just you!
+Sorry, but no kids or animals) Description (where you tell your professional story) Polished draft of resume
+At least 2 projects highlighted
+Show variety: paired, team, individual
+Next mod: you’ll need to have at least 3 projects